 Who says you have to give up adventure when you have a family?
 We know traveling with a family is an adventure all its own.
-Load up the kids or grandkids and mountain bike at the new MAMB Ft.
+Load up the kids or grandkids and mountain bike at Ft.
 LeHillier Trail, ski the slopes of Mount Kato, kayak the Minnesota River or dare to try a new cuisine.

 While you’re in town, here’s a list of family-friendly places you’ll want to be sure to visit while in Mankato!